Moms and dads everywhere--especially homeschooling moms and dads--want their children to be readers.

 It should also be okay if your child’s commitment is wrong.
 At this point, we merely want this to motivate him to read.
 Having committed to something so early with so little knowledge of the facts of the case, your child should be willingly corrected as more facts are gathered.
 Furthermore, your child will have an incentive not just to read the book, but also to read it closely for greater understanding of what he is debating.
 When he’s finished the book, then he and mom or dad can discuss the virtue of the point.

-One final note, this method works not only with children but also with adults.
+This method works not only with children but also with adults.
 Having gone through this exercise with Moby Dick, The Iliad, and The Scarlet Letter, I have been encouraged to read these books again (one of them for the first time: The Iliad.)
 There are contradictions that I must resolve: Should Ahab have pursued the whale?
 Did Achilles love Briseus?
 Is Hester Prinn a Christ-figure bearing the sins of another?

 Prepare to enjoy some great books and some great conversations with your children!